 Research Day

-This research showcase happens in the Fall and in the Spring on the last day of the semester’s classes (day before Reading Day.)
-Presentations from classes, in which research is conducted, are on view along with the research conducted by individual’s in labs in a single event.
+This research showcase happens each fall and spring semester on the last day of classes (day before Reading Day.)
+We invite poster presentations from students who engaged in a course-based undergraduate research experience, as well as students receiving individual mentorship.
 We encourage students across disciplines and at various points in their projects to present their work in this public venue.
-For the 2023 Fall semester, poster presentations will be held on Thurs., Dec 7th in McQuinn Atrium, Bond Life Sciences Center, time 2-4 p.m.
+For the 2024 Spring semester, poster presentations will be held on Thursday, May 2nd in McQuinn Atrium, Bond Life Sciences Center, time 2-4 p.m.

-- Instructors: Email Sarah Humfeld (humfelds@missouri.edu) before November 3rd to request participation for students in your course.
+• Instructors: Email Sarah Humfeld (humfelds@missouri.edu) by March 22nd to request participation for students in your course.
 If your students are conducting course-based undergraduate research, please join us!

-- Individual students: For those who are conducting individual research with a mentor (for credit, capstone, honors-by-contract, programs, etc.), register for the event – Click here to register.
-Registration must be received by noon on November 3, 2023.
+• Individual students: For those who are conducting individual research with a mentor (for credit, capstone, honors-by-contract, programs, etc.), click here to register for the event.
+Registration must be received by noon on April 12th.

 Check our Events page in MU Engage for workshops relating to research communication.